-Keswick, Ontario BRITTANY ENTZ 5'6" Glen Allen, Va.
+LIA FOSTER 5'7" Keswick, Ontario BRITTANY ENTZ Glen Allen, Va.

-JENNA DUBS Green Lane, Pa.
+JENNA DUBS MF 5'6" Green Lane, Pa.

+ER N SIMMONS Gahanna, Ohic

-ERIN SIMMONS Gahanna, Ohio KELLY MORAN Hatfield, Pa.
+KELLY MORAN

 MARISSA LOMBARD Orchard Park, N.Y.

-HANA HENDERSON Nicholasville, Ky.

-TAYLOR FLEMING Southbury, Conn.
+HANA HENDERSON Nicholasville, Ky TAYLOR FLEMING Southbury, Conn.

-BACK IN ACTION Thundering Herd softball kicks off spring season in 'Kickin' Chicken Classic' vs. Georgia Southern in Conway, S.C.
+BACKINACTIO Thundering Herd softball kicks off spring season in 'Kickin' Chicken Classic' vs. Georgia Southern in Conway, S.C.

 BY JARROD CLAY THE PARTHENON For players, the wait for opening day seems like an eternity.
-However, Marshall softball, the wait is all but The Thundering Herd will be heading south Friaday to kick off its 2012 campaign in the "Kickin' Chicken Classic" in Conway, S.C. hosted by Costal Carolina.
+However, Marshall softball, the wait is all but be heading south Friaday to kick off its 2012 campaign in the "Kickin' Chicken Classic" in Conway, S.C. hosted by Costal Carolina.
 The Herd will get into the swing of things against Georgia Southern.
 "It's so exciting to finally get out there and play," said Shonda Stanton, Marshall head softball coach.
 "We've been practicing against each other for 20-plus days so it's nice to see some outside competition and kind of see how you match up."
-For coaches and players alike, the season has been a long time coming, and the Herd is ready to get back in action after the long off season.
-"The exciting thing about trick is to take advantage of probably don't know opening weekend is that it's like your birthday, or the night before Christmas," Stanton said.
+For coaches and players alike, the season has been a long time coming, and the Herd is ready to get back in action after the long off season. opening weekend is that it's like your birthday, or the night before Christmas," Stanton said.
 "You have the opportunity for something big to happen."
-In its first weekend of action Marshall will play five games in three days.
+In its first weekend of ac-The Thundering Herd will tion Marshall will play five games in three days.
 The schedule will stay busy for the Herd.
 Marshall will head back on the road the following two weekends for tournaments in Charleston, S.C. and Orlando.
 "The competition is increasing each weekend and that good for us," Stanton said.
 "You want to build some confidence early, and when we get to Orlando we need to be sharpened up."
 Heading to places such as Myrtle Beach and Orlando provide an escape from the gloomy winter days in Huntington.
-For some teams the attractions could pose as a distraction from the ultimate task.
-However, Stanton said the free time on the road, but when it's game time, the team needs to have 100 percent focus on the game.
+For some teams the attractions could pose as a distraction from the ulti- "The exciting thing about trick is to take advantage of free time on the road, but when it's game time, the team needs to have 100 percent focus on the game.
 "We are able to mix in a good amount of relax time and downtime just to get out," Stanton said.
 "The sun always seems a little bit brighter.
 It's a little bit warmer down there so it is so nice to be able to go south and play."
 Marshall finished a brief fall season with a 6-2 record and looks to build off of that with an experienced team.
 Although, no matter how many veterans are on a team, opening weekend is always a different experience for the rookies.
 "We have 17 returning players, 15 juniors and seniors," Stanton said.
-"We only have three new comers, so for them it's going to be a much different experience in the sense that everybody else has been through it, everybody's done it.
-They what to expect."
+"We only have three new comers, so for them it's going to be a much different experience in the sense that everybody else has been through it, However, Stanton said the everybody's done it.
+They probably don't know what to expect."
 The Herd started at 2 p.m.
-Friday with a double header beginning with Georgia Southern and finishing with the nightcap against George Mason.
+Friday with a double header beginning with Georgia Southern and finishing with nightcap against George Mason.
+Jarrod Clay can be contacted at clay105@